videolan/x265/doc/reST/cli.rst

 	All other strings indicate a filename containing custom scaling lists in the HM format.
 The encode will abort if the file is not parsed correctly.
-Custom lists must be signaled in the SPS
+Custom lists must be signaled in the SPS.
+A sample scaling list file is available in `the downloads page <https://bitbucket.org/multicoreware/x265/downloads/reference_scalinglist.txt>`_

 .. option:: --lambda-file <filename>